cloudnativelabs/kube-router/docs/metrics.md

 Metrics is generally exported at the same rate as the sync period for each service.
 Service metrics are exported real-time.

-The default values unless other specified is
+The default values unless otherwise specified are

 * iptables-sync-period - `5 min`
 * routes-sync-period - `5 min`

 By enabling
 [Kubernetes SD](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<kubernetes_sd_config>) in
-Prometheus configuration & adding required annotations Prometheus can automaticly discover & scrape kube-router metrics
+your Prometheus configuration & adding the required annotations, Prometheus can automatically discover & scrape kube-router metrics.

 ## Available metrics